zbicin/zbicin.github.io/source/_posts/Reactor-pattern-libuv-and-Node-js.md

 description: The magic behind the non-blocking nature of Node.js.
 ---

-Being able to _perform a non-blocking I/O operations_ was one of the most vibrant _selling points_ of Node.js back in the days.
-This article provides an introduction to the inner mechanisms of this environment that allow Node.js to deal with multitasking pretty much as cool as Xabi Alonso does:
+Being able to _perform non-blocking I/O operations_ was one of the most vibrant _selling points_ of Node.js back in the days.
+This article provides an introduction to the inner mechanisms of this environment that allow it to deal with multitasking pretty much as cool as Xabi Alonso does:

 {% asset_img center xabi.gif Xabi Alonso playing it cool %}

 But first we need to talk about the _reactor pattern_.

 ## What is the reactor pattern?
 The reactor pattern is one of the most commonly used patterns in web development.
-There is a pretty good chance that you are very familiar with it without even knowing it.
+There is a pretty good chance that you are very familiar with it without even realizing it.
 Simply speaking, the application starts listening for an I/O event of a specified type, providing a function that should be launched as a 'reaction' to this event.
 Sounds exactly like JavaScript callbacks, isn't it? ;)

-Thanks to this pattern we can achieve non-blocking I/O operations, which usually can take some time when being done in a classical, synchronous way (e.g. a database query, an HTTP request, reading a file).
+Thanks to this pattern we can use non-blocking I/O operations, which usually can take some time when being done in a classical, synchronous way (e.g. a database query, an HTTP request, reading a file).

 In reactor pattern, when some part of code requests an I/O operation, the request is put in an _Event Queue_ within the _Event Demultiplexer_.
 Then the control is immediatley returned back to the developer's code.
 Thanks to this the application doesn't freeze and can immediately continue with other operations (e.g. performing calculations, listening for UI events and responding to user's input, etc.).